JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 - Looking at books
 - Sensory activities

- After the noon rest, children either have quite free play or learning activities (assigned by teacher in small or big groups) until afternoon tea.
+ After the noon rest, children either have quite free play or learning activities (assigned by teacher in small or big groups) until a group time before afternoon tea.

-## 🌇 Afternoon Group Time (Before Afternoon Tea)
+### 🌇 Afternoon Group Time (Before Afternoon Tea)

-### Purpose
+*Purpose*

 - Reflect on the day's learning experiences
 - Encourage children's voice and participation